Custody and Child Arrangements in Vietnam

 - Inheritance — children of mixed parentage and Vietnamese property rules

-Most of these are workable with a clear written agreement; ad hoc handling almost always fails.
+Most of these are workable with a clear written agreement; ad hoc handling usually fails.

 Stepfamilies